tansebe/hr-st/README.md

 - Lichtheim *Ancient Egyptian Literature* vol. 2, 1973, 2006.
   (translation)

 ## Usage

+What follows are contribution instructions for participants.
+They may also be a useful starting point for quoting the transcription in publications.

 ### General File Generation and Editing (The Easy Stuff)